Follicular lymphoma is a type of non-Hodgkin lymphoma (NHL). NHL is a cancer of the lymphatic system.

 Some people might not need treatment straight away.
 You have regular check ups instead.
-This is called watch and wait or active monitoring.
+This is called active monitoring or watch and wait.

 This might be suitable if all of your lymphoma was removed with your biopsy, and there is no sign of disease elsewhere in the body.

-Your doctor might suggest watch and wait if you don't have any symptoms.
+Your doctor might suggest active monitoring if you don't have any symptoms.
 You would only start treatment when you have symptoms.
 When the symptoms start, you have the same treatment as someone with advanced disease.